Do I need a certain weightlifting ability to attend?

 Are my other payments refundable/transferable?

 Payments other than the deposit are refundable until the deadline designated on the camp page.
 We cannot transfer payments to another camp.
+If you cannot agree to this, then please do not register.

 How do I obtain a visa for the weightlifting camp?